starbeamjs/starbeam/docs/DOM-ATTACHMENT-ERGONOMICS.md

 - Treat “modifier-shaped” as an ergonomic target: a reusable element-backed value that is attachable and readable.
 - Do not expose `ElementPlaceholder` as the public contract.
-- Do not create a public `@starbeam/modifier` package until a code PER proves the kernel shape.
+- Do not create a public `@starbeam/modifier` package until a code Prepare / Execute / Review (PER) cycle proves the kernel shape.

 The old `@starbeam/modifier` name is historical evidence.
 The adapter probes are the source of truth.